Jonatan Reis

-Jonatan Ferreira Reis (born June 30, 1989) is a professional footballer from Codó, Maranhão, Brazil.
+Jonatan Ferreira Reis (born June 30, 1989) is a professional footballer who last played for Bangladesh Premier League club Abahani Limited Dhaka.
+Before joining Abahani, he played for North Esporte Clube in Campeonato Mineiro Módulo II, a second tier league of Minas Gerais, Brazil.

 In 2017 Thai League 2, he played with Kasetsart FC.
 He was the top goalscorer of the league with 28 goals.

 Club career

 Inside Home Country

 Born in Codó, Maranhão, Brazil, Reis began his career in the Brazil football league system with Anápolis in the 2015–2016 season.

 Kasetsart

 Reis signed a one-year deal with Thai club, Kasetsart on 1 February 2017 on a free transfer after being released by Anápolis.
 He was the top goalscorer of league with 28 goals.

 Nakorn Pathom United

 In late 2017 season, Reis agreed a deal to move to Nakhon Pathom United in the following season.
-Unfortunately, Nakhon Pathom United was administratively relegated to Thai League 4 by the FA Thailand as they could not provide official documents about club licensing on time.
+Nakhon Pathom United was administratively relegated to Thai League 4 by the FA Thailand as they could not provide official documents about club licensing on time.

 PT Prachuap

 In the 2018 season Reis was loaned out to PT Prachuap to play in Thai League 1.